bolee222/hugo-bolee/content/participate/papers.md

 - ##### **Submission Process**

-  All papers must be submitted electronically via the [Precision Conference (PCS) website](https://new.precisionconference.com/submissions).
+  All papers must be submitted electronically via the **[Precision Conference (PCS) website](https://new.precisionconference.com/submissions)**.
 Submissions need to meet the submission deadline on August 2.
 After the conditional acceptance of your paper on October 4, you have time to upload your revised paper along with a summary of changes until October 25 via PCS.
 You will be informed about the final acceptance by November 15.
 Finally, a pre-recorded video of your talk or demo will have to be submitted by January 31if you’re unable to attend due to travel restrictions.

 #### PROGRAM CHAIRS